 OVERVIEW: There is a unique openness to the gospel among Arab Muslims in Lebanon who have suffered greatly because of the war in Syria.
 Because Lebanon has a significant Christian population and is not a Muslim country, it has become a haven for persecuted believers throughout the region.
 More than 1 million Syrian refugees have entered the country over the past seven years, increasing Lebanon’s population by nearly one-fourth, and they have not always been welcomed with open arms.
 Despite the hardships, many of the evangelical churches of Lebanon have not only welcomed but also cared for the emergency needs of Syrian refugees, who have limited resources and few rights in the country.
 As a result, over the past few years, many Syrian Muslims have heard the gospel message multiple times.
 Lebanese churches distribute Bibles and Christian literature alongside food and other necessities.
 Many Muslim refugees have been brave enough to attend home Bible studies and church services to learn about Christ.
 Significant numbers have placed their faith in Christ, been baptized and become active in local churches as they try to witness to other Syrian Muslims.

-MAJOR RELIGIONS: Muslims, evenly divided between Sunni and Shiite, are a slight majority, while Christians make up a large minority group.
+MAJOR RELIGIONS: 59% of Lebanese are Muslims, evenly divided between Sunni and Shiite.
+33 percent are Christians, including 1 percent evangelicals.
 There is a small Druze minority, a secretive and monotheistic faith that sometimes persecutes Christians.

 PERSECUTOR: Various extremist groups, including Hezbollah in the south and other Shiite regions, actively persecute Christians.
 Islamic extremist cells affiliated with the self-proclaimed Islamic State (ISIS), al-Qaida and other groups are active near the Syrian border.
 In rural communities, Christians are persecuted by their tribes and families.